os-autoinst/os-autoinst-distri-opensuse/declarative-schedule-doc.md

 Description of the test suite.

 #### vars

+Already existing variables do have precedence over variables set in the YAML_SCHEDULE file.

 Most of your settings could be migrated from openQA WebUI to this declarative way, for instance:
   - `BOOTFROM: c`
   - `BOOT_HDD_IMAGE: 1`